🎯 What is search intent optimization? (Direct answer)

 7. Matching Content Format to Intent Type

 Once you've nailed the intent, the next question is format.
-Your content format needs to match what the SERP shows users expect.
 Format mismatch is the second most common cause of ranking failure after a flat-out intent miss — and it catches content teams who write to a brief instead of writing to what the SERP actually shows.

 | Intent Type | Best Content Formats | Structural Elements to Include | Formats to Avoid |